 Stand Up is a daily podcast.
 I book,host,edit, post and promote new episodes with brilliant guests every day.

-Please subscribe now for as little as 5$ and gain access to a community of over 740 awesome, curious, kind, funny, brilliant, generous souls.
-We used to be 800 so lets get back up there!
+Please subscribe now for as little as 5$ and gain access to a community of over 700 awesome, curious, kind, funny, brilliant, generous souls

 Check out StandUpwithPete.com to learn more